-This installation was commissioned by Tourism Tofino for their tiny downtown kiosk and includes the "Surf Fin Waves", "Tofino Surfboard" and "(There's) plenty of fish in the sea".
-The installation will be taken down when the kiosk closes for the winter, to be reinstalled next summer.
-Also, stay tuned for Phase 2 in 2017.
+This installation was commissioned by Tourism Tofino in 2016 for their tiny downtown kiosk and includes the "Surf Fin Waves", "Tofino Surfboard" and "(There's) plenty of fish in the sea".
+The installation is removed when the kiosk closes for the winter, and reinstalled each summer.

 "Daily Catch" - Globe Conference 2016, BC

 March 1-4 2016, Vancouver Convention Centre, Vancouver BC

-I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Catch of the Day" for the 2016 Globe Conference at the Vancouver Convention Centre.
+I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Today's Catch" for the 2016 Globe Conference at the Vancouver Convention Centre.
 The installation was in a high profile public space along the main corridor into the conference halls, Canada Place and the Pan Pacific Hotel.
 I tried to portray the story of plastic breaking down in the ocean to become ever smaller bits of micro-plastic.
 The debris used in the work also represented the amount removed last year from 100 m of shoreline along the West Coast Trail.
-I didn't have a good name for the piece until an old sea salt walked by as I was setting it up and asked if it was the "catch of the day".
+I didn't have a good name for the piece until an old sea salt walked by as I was setting up and asked if it was "today's catch".
 Perfect!
-We also set up a monitor beside the piece that looped the inspiring new Great Canadian Shoreline Clean Up video shot during last summer's clean up on the West Coast Trail.
+We also set up a monitor beside the piece that looped the inspiring new Great Canadian Shoreline Clean Up video shot during the 2015 clean up on the West Coast Trail.
 The video was a great compliment to the peice, showing the debris in the exhibit as it was originally found and collected from the beach.

 "Debris" World Premiere - VIFF